Loeb Helps Hamiltons X44 Team Top Extreme E Qualifying - UrduPoint

 X44, led by nine-time world rally champion Sebastien Loeb and Cristina Gutierrez -- the second woman to win a Dakar Rally stage -- came ahead of triple Dakar winner Carlos Sainz and Laia Sanz in the deserts of Saudi Arabia after the two qualifying runs.

+"We couldn't have hoped for better.
+It was a great battle and we realise that it's not going to be easy," Loeb told AFP.

-Australia's Molly Taylor and Swede Johan Kristoffersson took third place for 2016 F1 champion Nico Rosberg ahead of the semi-finals and final on Sunday.
+Former Australian rally champion Molly Taylor and Swede Johan Kristoffersson, a three-time world rallycross winner, took third place for 2016 F1 champion Nico Rosberg ahead of the semi-finals and final on Sunday.

+"We had some wild moments in qualifying 1, but we managed to keep it pinned to go fastest and have a strong run in qualifying 2 to make it through to the semi-finals tomorrow," said Taylor.

 Former F1 champion Jenson Button's team finished in sixth while three of the nine teams were unable to take part in the second qualifying session -- Veloce and Cupra following two spectacular accidents and Chip Ganassi due to a technical problem.